 Decipher TextMessage imports messages, photos, and videos from your iPhone backups, so we need to make a new backup to get the latest data from your iPhone.
-To backup your iPhone in iTunes:
+Here's how to make a backup of your iPhone in iTunes:

 - Plug your iPhone into your computer using the USB cable.
 (You can also backup via wifi if you're unable to plug the phone into the computer often.
 Learn about wireless syncing and backing up in one of my previous articles).

 - In iTunes, press the iPhone button in the upper left corner of the screen, and select your iPhone from the list of devices.